knitty-kim/ProgrammersSolvingCode/README.md

 # ProgrammersSolvingCode
-This is a auto push repository for Baekjoon Online Judge, Programmers
+This is an auto push repository for Baekjoon Online Judge, Programmers